miniwms/Mini-WMS/salesOrdersDownload.md

 **Shopify Integration**: Requires:
 - Your Shopify store URL.
 - Your Shopify API access token.
 🚨 **Important:** To successfully import the orders with their items, the Shopify SKU must match the item number in your mini-WMS app.
+🚨 **Important:** To successfully import the buyer's name and shipping address, you need to be on the **Advance** or **Plus** plan.
+If not, Shopify will only send you the country name.

 **Amazon Integration**: Requires:
 - Your Amazon marketplace.